strexx/Ultimate-Frisbee-App/README.md

 - The Leaguevine API, which is very slow, can be overloaded if there are many requests to the server.

 ### The design solution
-A mobile-first, responsive, real-time, progressive webapplication made in **Node.js**, **socket.io** and **MongoDB**. *To make the web app a minimal viable product, the app will only display the games of the Windmill tournaments, an event that's being held every year.*
+A mobile-first, responsive, real-time, **progressive webapplication** made in **Node.js** and with the use of **socket.io** and **MongoDB**. *To make the web app a minimal viable product, the app will only display the games of the Windmill tournaments, an event that's being held every year.*

 - Node.js is used to keep the application lightweighted, fast, and highly customizeable.
 It also allows us to make the application progressive enhanced, so viewable to all kinds of users.
 Some examples of cases would be to have no JavaScript enabled, slow to no internet connection or using a screenreader.
 It also allows us to make the app real-time, by using a websockets library that can communicate between the client and the server with only the use of JavaScript.

 - Socket.io is the websockets JavaScript library used to make the app update the scores real-time to all the users screen without the need to constantly refreshing the page.

-- A MongoDB database is used to reduce the API calls to the highly vulnerable and slow serving Leaguevine API.
-The app will do a daily API request to store the matches off the Winmill tournaments and divisions of the current day in the database.
+- MongoDB is used to create a database to reduce the API calls to the highly vulnerable and slow serving Leaguevine API.
+The app will do a daily API request to store the matches off the Windmill tournaments and divisions of the current day in the database.
 Each time a score is updated, the database will be updated.
 If a scorekeeper confirms the final score of a match, a API post request will be done to the API to update and synchronise the API with the database.

+- Progressive webapp is used to make the application work offline, with the Service Worker.
+If the user has a bad internet connection, he will still be able to visit the webapp and see the most recent scores.

 ### Used design patterns